New technique takes guesswork out of IVF embryo selection

 “We have been successful on two fronts: in determining important differences between what would appear on the surface to be almost identical embryos, and in selecting those embryos that have had the best chance of a successful pregnancy.

 “As we report in this new paper, these trials were conducted with mouse embryos.
 This is very promising work, and we are hopeful that in the years to come such a technique could be applied to IVF procedures.

 “Our ultimate aim is to make the process of IVF more successful for couples, and to help produce the healthiest pregnancy possible for the benefit of the whole family,” she says.

 This research has been funded by the National Health and Medical Research Council (NHMRC).
+[Full Story]

-Watch a video of Dr Hannah Brown discussing her work here.
+Dr Hannah Brown discussing her work.